 Built between the XNUMXth and XNUMXth centuries, Saintonge's Romanesque churches sublimate the whiteness and simplicity of limestone, a soft stone that the workers and craftsmen of the time worked to adorn the churches with columns, arches, capitals or modillions...

-At the time, the purpose of these decorations was primarily to tell the Bible to the illiterate faithful.
-Over time, these structures have undergone successive demolitions and renovations mixing theromanesque art origin to other architectural styles: Gothic, Renaissance, Classical or Modern.
+At the time, the aim of these sculptures was to adorn the House of God as richly as possible.
+Over time, these works underwent successive demolitions and renovations, mixing theromanesque art origin to other architectural styles: Gothic, Renaissance, Classical or Modern.
 Churches are thus part of the oldest heritage elements of our municipalities.
 It is very often around them that the towns are structured and developed.

 Royan Atlantique, in its long “white coat” of Romanesque churches